 Basic building blocks of grammar, emphasis on oral communication and culture.
-Laboratory Day required.
 Fulfills foreign language requirement (1998).
 Modern language 101 requirement (2019).

 Continuation of Japanese I with more emphasis on grammar and developing writing skills.
 Emphasis still on oral communication and culture.
-Laboratory Day required.
+Prerequisite: JAPN 101 or placement.
+Fulfills foreign language requirement (1998).
+Modern language 102 requirement (2019).

 May also be offered at 250, 350 and 450 levels.